ESF-Works

 2 people

-Along with the delivery partners, the Equal Access development partnership has a number of strategic partners including Jobcentre Plus, Scottish Centre for Regeneration, Scottish Enterprise and the Scottish Executive.
-The development partnership aims to be a learning partnership, that shares and embeds its learning into mainstream agencies, thereby ensuring the dissemination of good practice.
+For both Equal Rounds North Lanarkshire Council has developed a partnership of both delivery and strategic partners.
+The Delivery Partners in EQUAL Access in Round 2 are drawn from across Scotland but activity is mainly focused on the urban post-industrial central belt including Glasgow, Edinburgh, Lanarkshire and Renfrewshire.
+Activity is being delivered in deprived neighbourhoods within these areas, where there are high concentrations of poverty and ill health.
+Along with the Delivery Partners, the Equal Access Development Partnership has a number of strategic partners including Jobcentre Plus, Scottish Centre for Regeneration, Scottish Enterprise and the Scottish Executive.
+The Development Partnership aims to be a learning partnership, that shares and embeds its learning into mainstream agencies, thereby ensuring the dissemination of good practice.
 The balance of delivery and strategic partners provides a strong basis to achieve this aim.

 Intended impact/ sustainability

 The DP intends to reduce the number claiming both JSA and IB benefits within operating locations by improving the engagement of clients with health barriers to work and developing a clear and integrated employability pathway.
-By developing agreed referral networks and protocols with health and employability agencies, the innovative inter-agency links will remain to support future benefit claimants’ progression to training and employment beyond the lifetime of Equal.
+By developing agreed referral networks and protocols with health and employability agencies the innovative inter-agency links will remain to support future benefit claimants’ progression to training and employment beyond the lifetime of Equal.

 Scatter plot